weiwa6/SecureX-ISE-wf/README.md

 3. Download [pxgrid-rest-ws](https://github.com/cisco-pxgrid/pxgrid-rest-ws "pxgrid-rest-ws") with [securex_ise.py](https://github.com/weiwa6/SecureX-ISE-wf/blob/main/securex_ise.py "securex_ise.py")
 4. Ngrok (Optional, used to bypass opening firewall ports to expose Flask app)
 5. Create DUO application as ["Partnet Auth API"](https://duo.com/docs/authapi)
-6. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow)
+6. Cisco Webex Team Account (Optional), this is used to receive messages from the workflow.

 ### Note
 The python script is intended for PoC only as it does not authenticate the requests.
-Addtiaional checking such as JWT is recommended for production deployment.
+Additional checking such as JWT is recommended for production deployment.

 ### Installation Steps